Blue in culture: The blue suit

-In the early 19th century, during the Regency of the future King George IV, the blue suit was revolutionized by a courtier named George Beau Brummel.
-Brummel created a suit that closely fitted the human form.
+In the early 19th century, during the Regency of the future King George IV, the blue suit was revolutionized by a courtier named George Beau Brummell.
+Brummell created a suit that closely fitted the human form.
 The new style had a long tail coat cut to fit the body and long tight trousers to replace the knee-length breeches and stockings of the previous century.
 He used plain colors, such as blue and grey, to concentrate attention on the form of the body, not the clothes.
-Brummel observed, "If people turn to look at you in the street, you are not well dressed."
+Brummell observed, "If people turn to look at you in the street, you are not well dressed."
 This fashion was adopted by the Prince Regent, then by London society and the upper classes.
 Originally the coat and trousers were different colors, but in the 19th century the suit of a single colour became fashionable.
 By the late 19th century the black suit had become the uniform of businessmen in England and America.
 In the 20th century, the black suit was largely replaced by the dark blue or grey suit.

 King Louis IX of France (on the right, with Pope Innocent) was the first European king to wear blue.
 It quickly became the colour of the nobles and wealthy.

 Joseph Leeson, later 1st Earl of Milltown, in the typical dress of the English country gentleman in the 1730s.

 Charles James Fox, a leader of the Whig Party in England, wore a blue suit in Parliament in support of George Washington and the American Revolution.
 Portrait by Joshua Reynolds (1782).

-Beau Brummel introduced the ancestor of the modern blue suit, shaped to the body.
+Beau Brummell introduced the ancestor of the modern blue suit, shaped to the body.
 (1805).